littlefs-project/littlefs/SPEC.md

 Files are stored in entries with a pointer to the head of the file and the size of the file.
-This is enough information to determine the state of the CTZ linked-list that is being referenced.
+This is enough information to determine the state of the CTZ skip-list that is being referenced.

 How files are actually stored on disk is a bit complicated.
-The full explanation of CTZ linked-lists can be found in [DESIGN.md](DESIGN.md#ctz-linked-lists).
+The full explanation of CTZ skip-lists can be found in [DESIGN.md](DESIGN.md#ctz-skip-lists).

-A terribly quick summary: For every nth block where n is divisible by 2^x, the block contains a pointer that points x blocks towards the beginning of the file.
-These pointers are stored in order of x in each block of the file immediately before the data in the block.
+A terribly quick summary: For every nth block where n is divisible by 2^x, the block contains a pointer to block n-2^x.
+These pointers are stored in increasing order of x in each block of the file preceding the data in the block.

+The maximum number of pointers in a block is bounded by the maximum file size divided by the block size.
+With 32 bits for file size, this results in a minimum block size of 104 bytes.

 Here's the layout of a file entry: